AdmitadSDK/android_sdk/README.md

   bintray.orgName=admitadsdk
   ```

-  * I'm not sure, but your public can should be added to organization
+  * I'm not sure, but your public key can should be added to organization

   * Increase version name in the `build.gradle`